History >> American Revolution

 The Boston Massacre occurred on March 5, 1770 when British soldiers in Boston opened fire on a group of American colonists killing five men.

 Prior to the Boston Massacre the British had instituted a number of new taxes on the American colonies including taxes on tea, glass, paper, paint, and lead.
-These taxes were part of a group of laws called the Townsend Acts.
+These taxes were part of a group of laws called the Townshend Acts.
 The colonies did not like these laws.
 They felt these laws were a violation of their rights.
 Just like when Britain imposed the Stamp Act, the colonists began to protest and the British brought in soldiers to keep order.

 What happened at the Boston Massacre?